zrgaines/threeProj/README.md

 ## Known Bugs
   1. Performance issues
+    * For now, only the top two three.js projects will be shown
     * Due to the multiple renders on one page, frame rate drops
     * This makes me very sad.
     * Multiple possible solutions